jukod/jukod.github.io/README.md

 ### Discord Server

 We also have a [Discord server] where you can ask questions about problems or talk about solutions.
 You can also just hangout and do problems together or get to know everyone in the community.
+Yoseph Naoom and Adrian Fyrpil are the moderators responsible for the Discord server.

 ### Further information